Iowa City, Iowa: Geography and climate

 Iowa City is located in eastern Iowa, along the Iowa River, on Interstate 80, approximately 60 mi west of the Quad Cities (Davenport and Bettendorf, Iowa, and Moline and Rock Island, Illinois).

 According to the United States Census Bureau, the city has a total area of 25.28 sqmi, of which 25.01 sqmi is land and 0.27 sqmi is water.

 The elevation at the Iowa City Municipal Airport is 668 ft above sea level.

 Iowa City has a humid continental climate, hot-summer subtype (Dfa in the Köppen climate classification).
 Average monthly temperatures range from about 22.8 °F in January to 75.8 °F in July.
 Average monthly precipitation is lowest in winter and peaks significantly from May to August, with June being the average wettest month.
 Showers and thunderstorms are common from May to September, and can be severe, especially from May to July.
 In winter, snowfall is moderate, occasionally heavy in single storms.
 Snow cover is occasional in drier and/or warmer winter seasons, but (rarely) can be continuous in the coldest seasons, such as that of 1978–79.
 The Iowa City area was struck by a severe hailstorm on May 18, 1997, and by tornadoes on April 13, 2006.
-Overall, Iowa City's tornado risk is lower than that of areas to the south and southwest, such as Oklahoma, Kansas and Missouri.
+Relative to Oklahoma, Kansas, and Missouri, Iowa City's tornado frequency is comparatively low, though higher than northern Iowa locations.